SocketDotTech/socket-docs/docs/call-contracts.md

 }
 ```

-Similarly this is how you call a contract that is on chain from Socket’s offchain vm.
+Similarly this is how you call a contract that is on chain from SOCKET’s offchain vm.

 ```solidity
 // this contract is on chain